roshankcpkr/projectsshow/README.md

 | gourav chawla                                          | _Frontend web-developer, c++_    |
 | Abhi Tyagi                                             | _web-developer, python, c++_    |

-### If you are changing READ.me file then only one who contributed to projects can change it.

-### Go through Every content and create pull request for issues.

 ### You can add your projects in the Projects directory.
 You can also edit existing files.
 ### Follow the instructions of CONTRIBUTING.md properly.